husainmade/PriceBook/README.md

 ### 🎨 Material You Design

-A clean Material 3 interface with dynamic colors and support for your device's light or dark system theme.
+A clean Material 3 interface with dynamic colors and support for System, Light, and Dark appearance modes.

 ### 📡 Works Offline